wmde/wikibase-release-pipeline/docs/adr/0003-tarball-contents.md

 ---

-Mediawiki sticks out from the crowd by including most of their release specific documentation in each of the tarball releases while all other projects in the survey do not.
+MediaWiki sticks out from the crowd by including most of their release specific documentation in each of the tarball releases while all other projects in the survey do not.
+At first glance this feels like a undesirable pattern to adopt as it's uncommon among other projects.
+In reality this points out a tested and proven methodology for documenting changes and shipping release notes by the mediawiki community.
+Release notes are added to the release branch and refined throughout the release process and then used as a template for the documentation on mediawiki.org.
-Release specific documentation seems to generally be maintained on a separate website or file that comes along side the release package.
 ## Decision

-Seeing that release notes are generally kept separate from the actual release tarball we've decided to follow this pattern and keep release notes in a central place that allows for easy access and updates.
-This does not mean release notes based on the git history will not be generated automatically in the release pipeline.
+Seeing that there is an already defined process for release notes by the mediawiki community it feels natural to use existing tools and adopting this process.

 The `vendor` folder will not be included in the tarball as composer dependencies should be merged by the [composer merge plugin](https://github.com/wikimedia/composer-merge-plugin).

 The tarball package *WILL* include a part from the source-code the following additions.

+- Release notes (RELEASE-NOTES-N.NN) (example RELEASE-NOTES-1.36)
+- Historic changes (HISTORY) (Previous release notes in one file)
 - git submodule dependencies

 The tarball will *NOT* include.

-- Release notes (RELEASE-NOTES-N.NN) (example RELEASE-NOTES-1.36)
-- Historic changes (HISTORY) (Previous release notes in one file)
 - `vendor` folder populated by composer
 - `build` folder
 - hidden files/folders in the root folder